alastair10/CV/README.md

 - Managed Jira and Trello boards and helped to define user journies in Miro with remote software engineering teams.

 - Built financial forecast models for 2 separate fintech/lending startups. lending projections (cost, revenue, breakevens, etc.) for
 - Used SQL (Postgresql), python and MS Excel to query and analyse data for EdTech startup.
 End product included student attrition and programme costs/profitability models.
-Models were used to cut overall costs by 15% over 6 months.
+Models were used to derive overall operating cost savings of approximately 15%.
 - Led integration of portfolio management software solution (Dynamo) for use by investment team and partners.

 **Insight Investment (investment management)** - London, UK (2018 - 2022)